-"A Long Term Focus for Corporate Britain: A call for evidence" from BIS, the Department for Business Innovation and Skills.
+"A Long Term Focus for Corporate Britain: A call for evidence" from BIS, the United Kingdom's Department for Business Innovation and Skills.
 October 2010.

-"The Short Long" is the title of a May 2011 speech given by the Bank of England's Executive Director of Financial Stability, Andrew Haldane, and Richard Davies, at the 29th Société Universitaire Européene de Recherches Financières Colloquium: New Paradigms in Money and Finance? in Brussels.
+"The Short Long" is the title of a May 2011 speech given by the Bank of England's Executive Director of Financial Stability, Andrew Haldane, and Richard Davies, at a Colloquium: New Paradigms in Money and Finance? in Brussels.
 Haldane cites the Aspen Institute short-termism policy statement throughout his remarks.

-Back to Work: Why We Need Smart Government for a Strong Economy is President's Clinton's new book.
-In it, he recommends reading our statement, Overcoming Short-termism: A Call for a More Responsible Approach to Investment and Business Management, to find recommendations for a way forward.
-As he writes, the statement is "really worth reading, for the sweep and specificity of its bipartisan proposals to reform the financial sector to create more jobs and long term value..."
+Back to Work: Why We Need Smart Government for a Strong Economy is President's Clinton's 2011 book.
+In it, he recommends reading our policy statement, Overcoming Short-termism, to find recommendations for a way forward.
+He says, the statement is "really worth reading, for the sweep and specificity of its bipartisan proposals to reform the financial sector to create more jobs and long term value..."
 November 8, 2011.

 "A Capitalist's Dilemma, Whoever Wins on Tuesday" is a New York Times op-ed written by Clayton Christensen (author of The Innovator's Dilemma).
 He provides three key ideas for encouraging important innovation and unleashing unused capital that is sitting in private equity funds and other coffers.
 One of these ideas is to change tax rates to favor longer term investments (longer than the 366 days that current US capital gains tax policy considers long-term).
 November 3, 2012